Dawn Kingston MBACP (Accred)

 After being in private practice since 2010, I wanted to expand my learning.
 Last year I undertook Gestalt Fundamentals training in South Wales.
 I have always been drawn to experiential learning; It allows me to learn in an embodied way.
 Gestalt therapy emphasis's awareness of self and working in the ‘here and now’.
 Through experimenting and using all our senses, we find out what gets in the way and also what nourishes us.
 Identifying what is going on in our mind and bodies leads to deeper insight and healing.
 It is easy to be self-critical, but this approach places the emphasis on developing a sense of curiosity and compassion towards ourselves.
 I have been so inspired by my learning that I am going on to do, the advanced Gestalt training later this year (2018).

 Training, qualifications & experience

 Other training 2017; Dramatherapy conference and workshops.
-Transgender training days and Shame workshops with Gestalt focus.
+Gender and identity training and Shame workshops with Gestalt focus.

 Gestalt Fundamentals 2017

 Foundation Degree in Counselling - FdSc 2007-2010 – Bristol University